Kanye West hits out at Pete Davidson and Trevor Noah in fresh rant

-Kanye West hits out at ‘heroin addict’ Pete Davidson and says Trevor Noah ‘isn’t even from America, he just looks Black’
+Kanye West hits out at Pete Davidson and says Trevor Noah ‘isn’t even from America, he just looks Black’

 Rapper accused of ‘open antisemitism’ after taking aim at ‘Jewish Zionists’